bruneaug/DShield-SIEM/AddOn/packed_capture.md

 Percentage of disk to try and maintain - I set mine to 75% for /srv but that can be adjusted to meet your need<br>
 The directory (or partition) also contains to downloads, cowrie logs and webhoneypot logs.
 If you want to keep your<br>
-logs for longer, you can add a separate partition.
+logs for longer, you can add a separate partition.<br>
+As an example, see: https://github.com/bruneaug/DShield-SIEM/blob/main/AddOn/Build_a_Docker_Partition.md<br>
 MAX_DISK_USE=75

 Interface to 'listen' to.